simeononsecurity/simeononsecurity.ch/content/articles/laptop-battery-life_-maximizing-performance-and-longevity/index.en.md

 Proper charging and discharging practices are crucial for maximizing the longevity of your laptop battery.
 Follow these tips to ensure you get the most out of your battery:

 * **Avoid overcharging**: Overcharging can lead to decreased battery performance over time.
 Once your laptop is fully charged, unplug it from the power source.
-* **Don't let your battery drain completely**: Allowing your battery to fully discharge on a regular basis can also reduce its lifespan.
+* **Don't let your battery drain completely**: Allowing your battery to fully discharge regularly can also reduce its lifespan.
 Try to keep your battery level between 20% and 80%.
 * **Avoid extreme temperatures**: High temperatures can shorten the lifespan of your battery, so avoid exposing your laptop to direct sunlight or leaving it in a hot car.
 * **Store your laptop properly**: If you're not using your laptop for an extended period, store it in a cool and dry place with a battery charge level between 40% and 60%.